 Aussies have always loved New Zealand – in a regular year, about 1.5 million Australians make the trip across the Ditch.
-But now that it is the only overseas destination for Australian holiday-makers – thanks to the recently opened New Zealand travel bubble – it’s shot right to the top of many people’s bucket lists.
 So, what do you need to know before boarding your flight?
-This guide covers everything – from health checks, permits and current mask rules to the best time to go and how to drive safely in the Land of the Long White Cloud.
+This guide covers everything – from health checks, permits, the best time to go and how to drive safely in the Land of the Long White Cloud.

 Do I need any health checks or records?

-Health risks are similar to those in Australia, though Smart Traveller does recommend you “exercise a high degree of caution” when travelling in New Zealand due to COVID-19.
+Health risks are similar to those in Australia.
 Ensure your vaccinations are up to date (including for measles, as there was an outbreak in 2019).